What Are Penny Stocks?

 Trading penny stocks is a profession which rewards routine and regularity and punishes those who get too cocky or lazy.
 I am constantly urging my students to be diligent about studying and preparing, learning how the market works, and keeping track of what is working for them.
 As you improve in your trading technique, chances are you’ll reap rewards in your career.

 Additionally, trading penny stocks allows for flexibility.
 You can trade from anywhere.
-As you can see by my social media feed, I work from a laptop and have taken trading to all sorts of far flung destinations.
+As you can see from my social media feed, I work from a laptop and have taken trading to all sorts of far-flung destinations.